 Video Device In TOP

 The Video Device In TOP can be used to capture video from an external camera, capture card, capture dongle, IP camera, or video decoder connected to the system.
 Multiple devices can simultaneously stream video into TouchDesigner by using multiple Device In TOPs.
 HD-SDI video can be streamed into TouchDesigner through capture cards such and those from Blackmagic Design.

 If the device does not seem to provide a video stream but it is visible in the Cameras parameter menu, make sure no other applications are currently using the device.

 For Blackmagic Design, see Blackmagic Design.

-Also supported with native drivers are some Point Grey and Datapath SDI.
+Also supported with native drivers are Point Grey and Datapath.

 For Magewell HDMI-to-USB3 capture (highly recommended, no drivers, plug-and-play), see Magewell